-Thousands rally in Philippines, demanding Marcos resign over graft scandal
+Thousands rally in Philippines, demanding Marcos resign over fraud scandal

 - list 3 of 3The human cost of the Philippines’ flood-control corruption scandal

-It is the last display of public anger over the “Trillion-Peso” scandal, in which powerful politicians, including lawmakers, are accused of pocketing billions of pesos in bribes for contracts on flood-control infrastructure that ended up being defective or were never built at all.
+It is the last display of public anger over the “Trillion-Peso” scandal, in which powerful politicians, including Marcos’s allies, are accused of pocketing billions of pesos in bribes for contracts on flood-control infrastructure that ended up being defective or were never built at all.

-Extensive damage from two recent powerful typhoons, which resulted in the the deaths of more than 250 people, has fuelled the public outrage.
+Extensive damage from two recent powerful typhoons, which killed more than 250 people, has spurred public outrage.

-Two cabinet ministers have resigned over the scandal, while a former lawmaker accused in the case, Zaldy Co, has alleged that Marcos directed him to add $1.7bn to the budget for “dubious public works” while he headed an appropriations committe.
+Two cabinet ministers have resigned over the scandal, while a former lawmaker accused in the case, Zaldy Co, has alleged that Marcos directed him to add $1.7bn to the budget for “dubious public works” while he headed an appropriations committee.

 The president has denied the claims.

-Among those at Sunday’s protest was 21-year-old student Matt Wovi Villanueva, who also took part on a similar protest at the presidential palace in September.
+Among those at Sunday’s protest was 21-year-old student Matt Wovi Villanueva, who also took part in a similar protest at the presidential palace in September.
+That protest turned violent with the police arresting some 300 people.

 Villanueva said he was beaten and detained for five days then.